Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - research activity
 - visible long-term public record

-That does not mean Brazil has been fully mapped in every present-tense detail.

-It does mean that Brazil is the clearest current answer to the question:
+Brazil is the clearest current answer to the question:

 > where is the strongest documented SignWriting ecosystem?

-The word "current" here should be read carefully.
+Here, "current" means the public evidence base available for this release, not a live census.

-Brazil is the strongest current case in the public evidence base, but some of the strongest quantitative figures are dated snapshots.
-The 2018 documented institutional floor shows demonstrated breadth at that time; it does not by itself verify which programs remain active at the same scale today.
+Brazil is the strongest current case in that public evidence base.
+Some of the strongest quantitative figures are dated snapshots.
+The 2018 documented institutional floor shows demonstrated breadth at that time; current activity at the same scale remains a separate source-current question.

 ### 3. South Korea is a current institutional evidence point